 |Black or African American||319|

 Americans aren’t the only ones with an interest in Psychiatric/Mental Health Services Technician.
 About 1.8% of those with this major are international students.

 How Much Do Mental Health Services Technician Majors Make?

 Salaries According to BLS

-Average salaries range from $31,090 to $37,760 (25th to 75th percentile) for careers related to psychiatric/mental health services technician.
+Psychiatric/Mental Health Services Technician majors often go into careers where salaries can range from $31,090 to $37,760 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.